-We offer low- or no-cost services to qualifying clients, including delivering food and supplies, medicines, preventive and emergency veterinary care and more to keep animals happy and healthy and with their families for life.
+We offer low- or no-cost services to qualifying clients, including delivering supplemental pet food and supplies, medicines, preventive veterinary care and more to keep animals happy and healthy and with their families for life.

 IN-HOME PET CARE

-We can provide help in obtaining professional pet healthcare through our network of partner veterinarians.
+We can provide help in obtaining professional, preventive pet healthcare through our network of partner veterinarians.

 Basic grooming services to help improve animal quality of life, including dog nail trimming and coat mat removals.

 Our volunteers can offer transportation to grooming and veterinary appointments for our clients’ pets only.